wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/deploy.md

 ## Where to Deploy

 You can deploy your plugin/app anywhere.
 But it's import to make the plugin accessible publicly from the web.
-Other features won't be available for customers and users.
+Otherwise, the features of your plugin will not be visible to users.

 ## CORS Enabled